soot-oss/SootUp/docs/getting-started.md

 # Getting Started

-This page walks you through the core data structures, as well as shows how to get started with FutureSoot.
+This page walks you through the core data structures, as well as shows how to get started with Futuresootup.

 ## Core Data Structures
 Before you get started with the FutureSoot library, it helps to learn about the following core data structures: